wp-plugins/admin-menu-post-list/readme.txt

 <br />
 For each post type, you can limit the number of items to display: for example, the five most recent posts.

-You can also choose to order the post list by:
+You can choose to order the post list by:

 * *date* - order by date
 * *title* - order by title